cockroachdb/docs/build-a-java-app-with-cockroachdb.md

 ### Transaction (with retry logic)

-The following code again connects as the `maxroach` user but this time executes a batch of statements as an atomic transaction to transfer funds from one account to another, where all included statements are either committed or aborted.
+Next, use the following code to again connect as the `maxroach` user but this time execute a batch of statements as an atomic transaction to transfer funds from one account to another, where all included statements are either committed or aborted.

-Copy the code or
+You can copy the code or
 <a href="https://raw.githubusercontent.com/cockroachdb/docs/gh-pages/_includes/app/txn-sample.rb" download>download it directly</a>.

 {{site.data.alerts.callout_info}}Because the CockroachDB transaction model requires the client to initiate retries in the case of contention, CockroachDB provides a generic <strong>retry function</strong> that runs inside a transaction and retries it as needed.
 You can copy and paste the retry function from here into your code.
 For more details, see <a href="https://www.cockroachlabs.com/docs/transactions.html#transaction-retries">Transaction Retries</a>.{{site.data.alerts.end}}